safwan39/enkuire-lead-plugin/README.md

 In the WordPress admin panel:
 1. Go to Settings > Enkuire
 2. Enter your Enkuire endpoint URL(s)
-3. Optionally set a default group ID
+3. Set a default group ID
 4. Save your settings

 ## Requirements